bezhanSalleh/filament-shield/README.md

 The easiest and most intuitive way to add access management to your Filament Panels.

+> [!NOTE]
+> The Documentation is a work in progress.
+Please refer to the [CHANGELOG](CHANGELOG.md) and [PR](https://github.com/bezhanSalleh/filament-shield/pull/592) for latest updates.
+> Feedbacks and contributions are welcome!

 ## Features

 - 🛡️ **Complete Authorization Management**